hpc/pavilion2/docs/README.txt

    This is basic YAML, a new test stanza is defined when a new id is encountered at the begining of a new line.

    So.... the recommended approach to this is:
-     1) create a directory someplace to place your test_suite config files.
+     1) create a directory for the test_suite config files.
      2) copy the Example default test suite to this directory and name it default_test_config.yaml.
 Tweak it only where appropriate.
         HINT : quite possibly only the root results directory definition may need to change.